hmarques98/template-react-native-typescript/README.md

 Benefitial in debugging issues that occur only in release builds.
 You can view error stack traces for unhandled exceptions.
 You can also choose to log specific errors in some catch blocks to study how often they occur in production.

-In this template, there is a custom Redux [middleware](https://github.com/osamaq/react-native-template/blob/master/template/src/redux/middleware/sentryMiddleware.ts) that adds Redux actions as breadcrumbs to Sentry reports for even easier debugging.

-This is similar to [redux-sentry-middleware](https://github.com/vidit-sh/redux-sentry-middleware) but I've yet to test that one.

 ### react-native-bootsplash

 Works great for controlling your splash screen.